shopware5/devdocs/source/developers-guide/backend-components/associations/index.md

 ### The Detail Window

-To implement associations in the detail window, you first have to understand, how the detail window assembles the different components.
+To implement associations in the detail window, you first have to understand how the detail window assembles the different components.
 The definition of how a model is represented in a specific detail window is based on the association definition and the configured view component in the model.

-Such a definition has already been implemented in the first tutorial of our Shopware Backend Components series.
-Yup, we are talking about the detail window of the product model:
+Such definition has already been implemented in the first tutorial of our Shopware Backend Components series, in the detail window of the product model:

 ```php
 Ext.define('Shopware.apps.SwagProduct.model.Product', {